 There are a number of courses for which credit may be received by getting a satisfactory score on a Placement Examination offered by a department of the University.
-Language credit earned by U-M examination will be posted under the admitted term even though student may choose to take at a later term.
+Language credit earned by U-M examination will be posted under the admitted term even though the student may choose to take it at a later term.

 Note: No credit is granted for math and chemistry placement exams given before or during orientation.
 The purpose of these exams is to determine your preparation for these entry level courses.

-Credit by test (e.g. Advanced Placement, A-Level and International Baccalaureate) can be used to satisfy Intellectual Breadth requirements except for the 3 credit humanities requirement.
-Foreign language credit by test at the 200- level or higher can count toward the LAC requirement but not the 3 credit humanities requirement.
+Credit by test (e.g. Advanced Placement, A-Level and International Baccalaureate) can be used to satisfy Intellectual Breadth requirements except for the 3-credit humanities requirement.
+Foreign language credit by test at the 200- level or higher can count toward the LAC requirement but not the 3-credit humanities requirement.
 Foreign language credit by test at the 100-level can be used for General Electives only.
-In addition, language credit by test is limited to 8-credits.
+In addition, language credit by test is limited to 8 credits.

 CoE will grant credit for students passing a language placement test offered by the College of LSA provided the student has previously studied that language in a course in their secondary education.
 This will be verified using their high school or college transcripts.